ricardomzacarias/ricardomzacarias/README.md

   </tr>
 </table>
 <h2 align="center">Publications</h1>
-  <p>Of course, I have 3 publications in cybersecurity. <a href="https://msmk.university/author/ricardo_leonel/" target="_blank">This is my first contribution in MSMK Magazine</a> in it case, you have read about my publications, but if you prefer I go put some links to read each publication.</p>
+  <p>Of course, I have 3 publications in cybersecurity space. <a href="https://msmk.university/author/ricardo_leonel/" target="_blank">This is my first contribution in MSMK Magazine</a> in it case, you have read about my publications, but if you prefer I go put some links to read each publication.</p>
   <ul>
     <li>
       <a href="https://msmk.university/tecnologias-digitales-comercio-y-ciberseguridad/" target="_blank">Tecnologías digitales, comercio y ciberseguridad en la era digital</a>